abtion/guidelines/behaviour_and_protocol/consulting_101.md

 * **Keep communication transparent and public.**
   * When communicating about a specific task, be sure to keep the communication in a shared platform like Slack or Asana.
 Ideally on the task itself.
   * Use public channels for communication to ensure transparency and alignment within the team.
-* **Respond to client messages promptly.**
+* **Respond to client messages clearly and on time.**
-  * Example: "Thank you for your message, I will review and get back to you by tomorrow."
+  * If you need time to eg. analyse a task or estimate changes, it is beneficial to communicate that to the client.
+Example: "Thank you for your message, I will take some time to analyse and get back to you by tomorrow."
 * **Summarize plans and expectations with the client and team after meetings, updating tasks and communication channels accordingly.**
   * Example: After a meeting, summarize key points and next steps in Slack or in Asana.